 - Projects involving the arts as therapy unless artists are employed

-Grantees are legally responsible for the completion of the project and must expend funds for the project specifically described in the grant application or as amended with approval.
+Grantees are legally responsible for the completion of the project and must expend funds for the project specifically described in the grant application or as amended with written approval.

 All programs funded by NDCA must be accessible to people with disabilities and in compliance with the Americans With Disabilities Act (ADA).
 NDCA assures that all offerings are accessible and works to ensure that meaningful arts experiences are available to all the state’s citizens, including people with disabilities.